esopp/java/Poker_Single_Player/README.txt

 __________________________________
 COMMAND LINE INSTRUCTIONS:

-1) Navigate to the directory "Poker_Single_Player"
+1) Navigate to the directory containing all four files listed above.

 2) To compile the program files, enter the command: javac Poker.java